Yohnah/Docker/README.md

 $ vagrant init Yohnah/Docker
 ~~~

-- Download or raise the box up
+- Raise the box up (and download the vagrant box from Vagrant Cloud if not build such as above)

 ~~~
 $ vagrant up